jsand424/Project-1/README.md

 Rough Breakdown of Tasks: Answer the sub questions below through data visualisation

+What's happening on the roads of Australia?
+Which state has the highest number of accidents?
+What do traffic cameras give us and how do they correlation with crash on a road?

 Does lighting lead to decrease in road crash?

 Does higher speed limit lead to increase in road crash?